You must enter a customer record for each of your

 credit values for credit limit processing, or clear this field to

 use the subordinate customer's credit values.
+For more information, see the field descriptions.

 - If European Union codes must be set up for this customer, select